Vevo2: A Unified and Controllable Framework for Speech and Singing Voice Generation: Methodology

+Specifically, the text instruction prefixes for IPL ($\bm{I}_{ipl}$) and EPL ($\bm{I}_{epl}$) are defined as: \textit{"User will provide you with a text.
+Please vocalize it with natural expression."} and \textit{"User will provide you with a text.
+Please first generate a good prosodic instruction, then vocalize the text based on it."} respectively.
+We perform next token prediction only on the final segment $[\langle |\text{start-of-cs}| \rangle, \bm{Q}_{cs} ({u}),\langle |\text{end-of-cs}| \rangle]$ for both IPL and EPL.

-\textbf{Acoustic Modeling}\quad During acoustic modeling, we follow the common approach adopted in speech generation studies~\cite{seedmusic,cosyvoice,vevo,glm4-iclr}, employing a flow-matching transformer to convert content-style tokens into Mel spectrograms, conditioned on a timbre reference.
-After obtaining the Mel spectrogram, we use a Vocos-based vocoder~\cite{vocos} that is pre-trained on both speech and singing voice, to generate the final waveform.
-We provide the detailed architecture designs in Appendix~\ref{sec:appendix-am}.
+During the acoustic modeling stage, we employ an FM transformer to convert the content-style tokens into Mel spectrograms, conditioned on a timbre reference.
+This process follows the general paradigm used in speech generation studies~\cite{seedmusic,cosyvoice,vevo,glm4-iclr}, with the distinction that our approach leverages the proposed unified content-style tokenizer and is jointly trained on both speech and singing voice data.
+After obtaining the Mel spectrograms, we use a Vocos-based vocoder~\cite{vocos}, which is also trained on both speech and singing voice, to reconstruct the final waveform.